 Saturday, Sept 16.
 In Ansbach.
 15 miles

 Breakfast at the hotel.
 Tried to ride to the art fest, and ended up going the wrong direction.
-But, it was a good weather ride, through a forest, around a small lake, took lots of pictures.
-Then, back to town.
+But, it was finally a good weather ride, through a forest, around a small lake, and took lots of pictures.
+Once Dave figured out that we had gone the wrong direction, it was back to town.
 Went to the handwork store to look at the flyer for the art fest, and someone told us the correct name of the destination.
 Dave realized his error and planned to try again, but first, more of the Thai soup.
 Then rode the correct route to the art fest.
 Easy ride and easy to navigate because there were signs.
 At the art show, found Stephanie and her husband, Gerhard, another bike lover with too many bikes.
 Spent all afternoon checking out the artwork and talking to Stephanie and Gerhard.
 Much later, a faster, gradual downhill ride back to the hotel, and ate at the hotel's Italian restaurant.
 Bruschetta, spaghetti bolonaise, lasagna, wine, yum.

 Sunday, Sept 17.
 Ride To Wettelsheim.
 28 miles

 Left Ansbach riding our bicycles south toward the Altmuhl trail.
 Climbed out of town under cloudy skies, but the sun came out and it began to warm up.
 Pleasant cycling for many miles.
 Beautiful country.
 Made it to the Muhr am See and stopped for French fries.